danmichaelo/oppvasp/README.markdown

 OPPVASP is a very simple Python post processing package for Ab Initio codes.
 Features in development:

-- Simple band structure parser for VASP and Quantum Espresso output
+* Simple band structure parser for VASP and Quantum Espresso output
-- Band analyzer that checks for minima, maxima, bandwidth...
+* Band analyzer that checks for minima, maxima, bandwidth...
-- Band structure plotting using matplotlib
+* Band structure plotting using matplotlib

-it supports plotting of band structures using Matplotlib with data from VASP or Quantum Espresso.

 ### Installing